 Please note that until we confirm the program start date we suggest waiting on booking your flights.
 Once dates are confirmed, be sure to allow yourself enough time to arrive and organize your SIN number (see below for details) before you travel from Vancouver to Whistler.

 Upon arrival, you will be asked for an address on your landing card to be presented to Canadian Immigration.
-You can use the WB staff housing address: 4802 Glacier Lane, Whistler, BC, V8E 0C2.

 If you have chosen to include the Meet & Greet add-on, please wait to book your flights until we can confirm the correct date to arrive at Vancouver airport.

 The start date of the program will be confirmed around the end of September.
-At this stage we are anticipating that it will start on or before November 26th, we will confirm the start date as soon as we can.
+At this stage we are anticipating that it will start on or before November 25th, we will confirm the start date as soon as we can.

-If you choose to arrive earlier and get all your ducks in a row that is completely up to you, and probably a great idea.
 Any additional nights’ accommodation will be at your own expense.
 Don’t forget that you will need to organise your SIN in Vancouver before you start – more info on this below.

 HOUSE (staff housing) front desk is open 10am – 6pm, 7 days a week and closed on public holidays (including November 11th).
 They’re unable to check residents in outside of these office hours, so please plan ahead.